Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices

-In this supplementary material, we first show how multi-point intensity correlations obtained for specific initial states can be mathematically mapped to the photon number correlations of $N$-photon NOON states.
-We also provide additional experimental results for completeness.
+In this Appendix, we first show how multi-point intensity correlations obtained for specific initial states can be mathematically mapped to the photon number correlations of $N$-photon NOON states.
+We then discuss two-particle anyonic correlations.
+We provide additional experimental results for completeness.
+Specifically, the influence of phase resolution and noise on the accuracy of the proposed protocol is discussed.
+We then present two-photon NOON state correlation data in the rhombic lattice with varying $\alpha$.
+We also show three-photon correlation measurements in the one-dimensional lattice.
 Next, we explain why the localization-delocalization behavior of multi-photon NOON states in the flat band rhombic lattice depends on the phase $\alpha$ of the NOON states as well as the photon number $N$.
-Finally, we discuss the localization-delocalization features of NOON states in a flat band saw-tooth lattice.
+Finally, we discuss the localization-delocalization features of NOON states in a flat-band sawtooth lattice.